The Rainmaker in Business Development

 Here comes the Rainmaker.

-The Rainmaker is a reference to the great dust bowl times.
-Rural towns across the Midwest and West were dying because they could not grow their crops.
-They got desperate, and when a population becomes desperate, there are fast-talking con-men ready to take their money for a promise they could not deliver on; in this case, the hope was to make rain and bring in bountiful crops.
-In today’s lexicon, a Rainmaker is a person that can bring the metaphorical showers that will yield a bumper crop.
-The goal is to hire a salesperson that can close big deals with significant opportunities.
+The Rainmaker is a reference to the great Dust Bowl times.
+Rural towns across the Midwest and West were dying because they could not grow crops.
+They got desperate, and when a population became desperate, there were fast-talking con men ready to take their money for a promise they could not deliver on; in this case, the hope was to make rain and bring in bountiful crops.
+In today’s lexicon, a Rainmaker is a person who can bring the metaphorical showers that will yield a bumper crop.
+The goal is to hire a salesperson to close big deals with significant opportunities.

 We know that employer groups of 5, 10, or 20 employees will never create significant growth of balances and assets or change any key ratios.
-The credit union needs large companies, 500 or more employees, and these kinds of select employment groups will drive growth.
+Credit unions need large companies and 500 or more employees; these kinds of select employment groups will drive growth.
 The credit union needs to hire a Rainmaker who can close big deals and talk with top executives at prospective companies to land the whales.

-But, landing the big SEG is only half of the strategy, and the other half is getting engagement, putting in place all of the tactics that will engage the employees in our products.
-These tactics need to include email, direct mail, outbound calling, “bank” at workdays, lunch and learn, wellness fair and benefits fair participation, and the continuous work to make the SEG’s HR department’s life and the employees’ lives easier.
+However, landing the big SEG is only half of the strategy.
+The other half is getting engagement and implementing all of the tactics that will engage the employees in our products.
+These tactics must include email, direct mail, outbound calling, “bank” at workdays, lunch and learn, wellness fair and benefits fair participation, and continuous work to make the SEG’s HR department’s life and the employees’ lives easier.